ibm-cloud-docs/Cloudant/tutorials/use-dashboard.md

 2. Click **Denied Requests**.

-    Review the number of denied requests from a given second that are shown by the number of `429: too many requests.` responses.
+    Review the number of denied requests from a given second that are shown by the number of `429: too many requests` responses.
 Requests are denied when they exceed the provisioned throughput capacity set for the instance.
 The graph shows the denied requests that are broken down by reads, writes, and global queries.

     ![The Denied Requests tab shows the denied requests that are broken down by read, writes, and global queries.](images/denied-requests-tab.png){: caption="Figure 8.
 Denied Requests" caption-side="bottom"}